Bruno Le Maire

-Bruno Maurice Marie Le Maire (/fr/; born 15 April 1969) is a French politician, writer and former diplomat.
+Bruno Maurice Marie Le Maire (/fr/; born 15 April 1969) is a French politician, writer and former civil servant who held a number of government positions from 2008 until 2025.

 A former member of The Republicans (LR), which he left in 2017 to join La République En Marche!
-(LREM), he was Secretary of State for European Affairs from 2008 to 2009 and Minister of Food, Agriculture and Fishing from 2009 to 2012 under President Nicolas Sarkozy.
-From 2017 to 2024, he served as Minister of the Economy, Finance, Industrial and Digital Sovereignty.
-In October 2025 he briefly served as Minister of the Armed Forces.
+(LREM), Le Maire was Secretary of State for European Affairs from 2008 to 2009 and Minister of Food, Agriculture and Fishing from 2009 to 2012 under President Nicolas Sarkozy.
+From 2017 to 2024, he served as Minister of the Economy, Finance, Industrial and Digital Sovereignty under President Emmanuel Macron.
+In October 2025 Le Maire briefly served as Minister of the Armed Forces and Veterans Affairs.
+He was a candidate in The Republicans' 2016 presidential primary, placing fifth.

 Le Maire is also a noted author, with his book Des hommes d'État winning the 2008 Edgar Faure Prize.

 Early life and education

 Bruno Le Maire was born on 15 April 1969 in the Parisian suburb of Neuilly-sur-Seine.
 He is the son of Maurice Le Maire, an executive at the oil company Total, and Viviane Fradin de Belâbre, a headmistress of private Catholic schools, mainly Lycée Saint-Louis-de-Gonzague.
 Le Maire was educated at Lycée Saint-Louis-de-Gonzague until he obtained his baccalauréat.

 Le Maire began attending the École normale supérieure in 1989, and then Paris-Sorbonne University, where he studied French literature.
 He graduated from Sciences Po in 1995, and was accepted into the École nationale d'administration (ÉNA) in 1996.

 Bruno Le Maire is married to painter Pauline Doussau de Bazignan, who is the mother of his four sons.
 His wife was employed as his parliamentary assistant from 2007 to 2013.

 Le Maire is fluent in French, English, Italian and German.